-Kenya's post-election violence was characterized as "another African ethnic cleansing" and as a "tribal conflict," but do the tensions run deeper than this narrow, dismissive summation?
-A Chance for Peace gives Kenyan's the opportunity to tell their side of the story honoring those risking their lives to promote peace of all kinds - from a nurse-turned-medical marvel, to graffiti artists and Maasai education pioneers.
+Kenya's post-election violence was characterized by Western media as "another African ethnic cleansing" and as a "tribal conflict," but to do so dismisses a deeper human story.
+A Chance for Peace gives Kenyan's the opportunity to tell their side of the story, honoring those risking their lives to promote peace of all kinds - from a nurse-turned-medical marvel, to graffiti artists, and Maasai education pioneers.
 When it seems like it would be enough to accept peace as the absence of violence, the men, women, and children in this film redefine the traditionally accepted, narrowly defined notions of Kenyans and Africans in general, creating hope by will and faith alone.

 When your past is wrought with inequality and when your present is threatened, what will you do to create a better future for you and your community?
 A Chance for Peace tackles this question head-on.

 Director Tyler Batson volunteered in Kenya in 2007.
 During this time he had the opportunity to campaign with a Member of Parliament candidate in Maasailand.
 Along with Emmanuel Leina and his many Maasai warrior supporters, Tyler walked to all corners of the district learning about the Kenyan political climate, basic needs unmet by the government, and most importantly, he learned about peace; the sort of peace that arises from a spirit of resilience, most powerfully and thoughtfully exemplified by the Kenyan people.

 Three months after Tyler returned to California, on December 27th, 2008, disaster struck.
 Emmanuel, his family, and all the other friends Tyler had met and marched with were now targets in Kenya's post-election violence.
 But the American news media was more intent on covering a 5-panel discussion on Britney Spears' mental health.
 Resorting the Facebook and text messaging, Tyler got word from the ground: things were not good.